Websoft9Archive/ansible-joomla/docs/else-faq.md

 UTF-8

-#### Does Nextcloud provide a client?

-Yes, includes: Nextcloud Desktop Client, Nextcloud Android App, Nextcloud iOS App

-#### What is the relationship between Nextcloud and ownCloud?

-Nextcloud is a branch project created by the founder of ownCloud, similar to the relationship between MariaDB and MySQL

-#### Nextcloud can preview and edit Office document?

-No, you need to integrate Document Service for it, [how to set?](/solution-more.html#nextcloud-preview-and-edit)

-#### Nextcloud can integrate external storage?

-Yes

-#### How can Nextcloud view&edit file online?

-You should complete the [OnlyOffice setting](admin-onlyds) on your Nextcloud

-#### What the difference between the Nextcloud(LAMP) and Nextcloud(LEMP) ?
+#### What the difference between the Joomla(LAMP) and Joomla(LEMP) ?

-LAMP is using Apache as Web Server for your Nextcloud
+LAMP is using Apache as Web Server for your Joomla
-LEMP is using Nginx as Web Server for your Nextcloud
+LEMP is using Nginx as Web Server for your Joomla

-#### Can I use the RDS of Cloud Provider for Nextcloud?
+#### Can I use the RDS of Cloud Provider for Joomla?

-You can use the RDS for Nextcloud if you need,and just need to modify the database configuration section in the wp-config.php
+You can use the RDS for Joomla if you need,and just need to modify the database configuration section in the wp-config.php

-#### Where is the database connection configuration of Nextcloud?
+#### Where is the database connection configuration of Joomla?

-Database configuration information in *config.php* in the [Nextcloud installation directory](/stack-components.md#nextcloud)
+Database configuration information in *config.php* in the [Joomla installation directory](/stack-components.md#joomla)

-#### If there is no domain name, can I deploy Nextcloud?
+#### If there is no domain name, can I deploy Joomla?

-Yes, visit Nextcloud by *http://Internet IP*
+Yes, visit Joomla by *http://Internet IP*

 #### What is the password for the database root user?